Combinatorial frameworks for cluster algebras: Cluster algebras and frameworks

 We add a new conjecture that is suggested by the Cambrian framework constructed in Section~\ref{camb sec}.
 We define a map $\nu:V\to V^*$ by setting

-When $B$ is acyclic, $\nu$ is given by the negative of an upper uni-triangular matrix, and therefore it is invertible.
+When $B$ is acyclic, after suitably ordering $I$, the map $\nu$ is given by the negative of an upper uni-triangular matrix, and therefore it is invertible.
 The inverse matrix is easily constructed by a standard combinatorial trick.
 Define a bilinear form $F$ on $V$ by setting

 where the sum is over all paths $i=i_0 \to i_1 \to \cdots \to i_k=j$ in the complete graph with vertices $I$.
 If $k=0$, then the summand is interpreted as $1$.
 Since $B$ is acyclic, this is really a finite sum.
 Define $\eta:V^*\to V$ by